many-passwords/many-passwords/README.md

 _Default passwords for IoT devices and for web applications (for ex.
 MySQL and PostgreSQL admin panels)._ 🐱‍💻

-_Useful for fans of Shodan, Censys, and Google dorks._
+_Useful for fans of Shodan, Censys and Google dorks._

 - [x] in progress